USB Ports Not Working in Windows 10

 Setting up weekly (or daily) automatic scans will help prevent system problems and keep your PC running fast and trouble-free.

-Wally’s Answer: Devices which make use of USB ports are so common these days that its almost impossible to use a computer without them.
+Wally’s Answer: Devices that make use of USB ports are so common these days that its almost impossible to use a computer without them.
 Problems with USB ports can be quite rare and frustrating.

-Even though these problems are usually hardware based, sometimes they’re not.
+Even though these problems are usually hardware-based, sometimes they’re not.
 That is when you can fix the problem without having to buy additional hardware.
-Here, we will discuss solutions for both cases, hardware and software.
+Here, we will discuss solutions for both cases, hardware, and software.